There’s nothing more vexing than experiencing stuttering in games.

 Screen Resolution

-Firstly, you can try lowering the resolution, which often turns out to be quite effective.
+Firstly, you can try lowering the resolution, which often turns out to be quite efficient.
 You should ensure you aren’t running the game at a higher resolution than your monitor can handle.
-It will only needlessly overbear the GPU, which can cause it to perform vital operations more slowly.
+It will only needlessly overbear the GPU, which can cause it to perform crucial operations more slowly.

-It’s important to mention that screen resolution could have the greatest impact on visual quality.
+It’s important to mention that screen resolution could have the biggest impact on visual quality.
 While you might get a huge FPS increase, you will probably also miss out on a lot of details.
-Your game might look grainy, fuzzy, etc.
+Your game might look grainy, blurry, etc.

 VSync